 The course allows learners to critically-reason, develop arguments and gain a thorough knowledge of key philosophical concepts.
 You will also learn the key academic skills of critical thought and the ability to develop and sustain your own arguments.

-You will require a grade 6 in English language and a humanities based subject, in addition to the usual entry requirements.
+You will require a grade 6 in English and a grade 6 in another humanities based subject.